Atlanta, GA DUI Attorneys

 DDS-1205 form

-Three tracks you can take [beware of making a choice without the advice of an experienced DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of an experienced DUI lawyer]:

-• Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by your Georgia DUI arresting officer through the DDS-1205 form, or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS;
+• The application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by your Georgia DUI arresting officer through the DDS-1205 form or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS;

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• A driver cannot have any prior convictions for DUI in the 5-year period preceding application for the permit;
+• A driver cannot have any prior convictions for DUI in the 5 years preceding application for the permit;

 • There is a $25.00 ignition interlock permit fee.

-The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by your arresting officer.
+The period during which a person must successfully maintain the ignition interlock device on their vehicle will depend on whether they consent to or refuse the state-administered chemical test requested by their arresting officer.

-A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 4 months.
-If he or she is subsequently acquitted of the underlying Georgia DUI charge, or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
-A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 12 months, regardless of the outcome of the underlying Georgia DUI charge.
+A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 4 months.
+If they are subsequently acquitted of the underlying Georgia DUI charge or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost, and the driver’s license may be replaced.
+A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for 12 months, regardless of the outcome of the underlying Georgia DUI charge.

-Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS through the production of satisfactory monthly monitoring reports prior to DDS removing the ignition interlock restriction from the permit.
-A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device, but it may only be renewed one time once the permit holder becomes eligible to reinstate his or her driver’s license.
+Successful maintenance of the ignition interlock device must be evidenced by the permit holder to DDS by producing satisfactory monthly monitoring reports before DDS removes the ignition interlock restriction from the permit.
+A permit may be renewed for a fee of $5.00 if additional time is needed for the permit holder to comply with the terms of the ignition interlock device.
+Still, it may only be renewed one time once the permit holder becomes eligible to reinstate their driver’s license.
 Following the designated term of successful compliance, the ignition interlock device restriction may be removed from the limited driving permit in person at a DDS Customer Service Center for a fee of $100.00 (or $90.00 if removal of the restriction is requested by mail or other approved alternate means).
 The removal fee is in addition to any reinstatement fee that may be required.

-Every Summer, Georgia State Patrol and just about every other law enforcement agency in Georgia enforces the 100 Days of Summer H.E.A.T. campaign from Mid-May through Labor Day.
-The Click It or Ticket campaign will run from May 13, through Memorial Day, June 3 and again for the Thanksgiving holiday.
-Operation Zero Tolerance will run from June 24, through the Fourth of July until July 7.
-The Drive Sober or Get Pulled Over campaign will run from August 14 through Labor Day, September 2, and again from mid-December through New Years Day.
-Local law enforcement H.E.A.T. units, such as the Atlanta Police Department definitely participate in all of the sober driving mobilization campaigns.
-We continue to see a concentrated effort for DUI detection, including roadblocks (checkpoints) during major sporting events, concerts, and holidays,.
-The Georgia State Patrol issued a press release to not “push your luck drinking and driving” ahead of the St. Patrick’s Day weekend.
-The Governor’s Office of Highway Safety (GOHS) and the National Highway Traffic Safety Administration (NHTSA) constantly issue warnings about the dangers of driving drunk and designate a sober driver Here are recent social media posts on Facebook and Twitter from Georgia GOHS and NHTSA about the dangers of drinking and driving, and to drive sober:
+Every Summer, Georgia State Patrol and almost every other law enforcement agency in Georgia enforce the 100 Days of Summer H.E.A.T. campaign from mid-May through Labor Day.
+The Click It or Ticket campaign ran from May 13 through Memorial Day, June 3, and will again run for the Thanksgiving holiday.
+Operation Zero Tolerance ran from June 24 through the Fourth of July.
+The Drive Sober or Get Pulled Over campaign wrapped up this Labor Day, September 2, and will run from mid-December through New Year’s Day again.
+Local law enforcement H.E.A.T. units, such as the Atlanta Police Department, participate in all sober driving mobilization campaigns.
+We continue to see a concentrated effort for DUI detection, including roadblocks (checkpoints) during major sporting events, concerts, and holidays.
+The Georgia State Patrol issued a press release noting 20 fatalities over the Labor Day holiday travel period and 480 DUI arrests.
+The Governor’s Office of Highway Safety (GOHS) and the National Highway Traffic Safety Administration (NHTSA) constantly issue warnings about the dangers of driving drunk and designate a sober driver.
+Here are recent social media posts on Facebook and Twitter from Georgia GOHS never to drink and drive and to plan for a sober ride home:

 Map of Chestney & Sullivan Law Firm address: